 encapsulation: The process of generating a protected frame by encapsulating plaintext data.

-extended service area (ESA): The area within which members of an extended service set (ESS) can communicate.
+extended service area: [ESA] The area within which members of an extended service set (ESS) can communicate.
 An ESA is larger than or equal to a basic service area (BSA) and might involve several basic service sets (BSSs) in overlapping, disjointed, or both configurations.

-extended service set (ESS): A set of one or more basic service sets (BSSs) that are interconnected by a single distribution system (DS); an ESS appears as a single IEEE Std 802™ access domain to the logical link control (LLC) sublayer.(M12)
+extended service set: [ESS] A set of one or more basic service sets (BSSs) that are interconnected by a single distribution system (DS); an ESS appears as a single IEEE Std 802™ access domain to the logical link control (LLC) sublayer.(M12)

-extended service set (ESS) transition: Change of association by a station (STA) from one basic service set (BSS) in one ESS to another BSS in a different ESS.
+extended service set (ESS) transition: [ESS transition] Change of association by a station (STA) from one basic service set (BSS) in one ESS to another BSS in a different ESS.

-fast basic service set (BSS) transition: Change of association by a station (STA) that is from one BSS in one extended service set (ESS) to another BSS in the same ESS and that minimizes the amount of time that the data connectivity is lost between the STA and the distribution system (DS).
+fast basic service set (BSS) transition: [fast BSS transition, FT] Change of association by a station (STA) that is from one BSS in one extended service set (ESS) to another BSS in the same ESS and that minimizes the amount of time that the data connectivity is lost between the STA and the distribution system (DS).

-fast session transfer (FST): The transfer of a session from a channel to another channel, in the same or different frequency bands.
+fast session transfer: [FST] The transfer of a session from a channel to another channel, in the same or different frequency bands.
 The term “session” refers to non-physical layer state information kept by a pair of stations (STAs) that communicate directly (i.e., excludes forwarding).

-fixed station (STA): A STA that is physically attached to a specific location.
+fixed station (STA): [fixed STA] A STA that is physically attached to a specific location.
 In licensed bands, a fixed STA might be authorized to operate only at a specific location.

 forwarding information: The information maintained by a mesh station (STA) that allows the mesh STA to perform its path selection and forwarding functions.